To open the visual editor, choose the website you want to work with and then select a page to edit.

 You can use a third-party syntax highlighter to decorate code blocks.
 Learn more

-Gallery images use the markup shown below.
-Avoid adding classes and other attributes, as they will be removed when the gallery is parsed.
+Gallery images must use the syntax below.
+Avoid adding additional elements, classes, and attributes, as they will be removed when the gallery is parsed.

 <a href="uploads/image.jpg"> <img src="uploads/thumbnails/image-256x256.jpg" alt="Description" data-caption="Caption" > </a>